Soham-Choudhuri/R.E.P.O.-Modding-Guide-Multiplayer-/README.md

 Delete SharedUpgrades.dll & SyncHostUpgrades.dll if you are not the host.

-List of included mods will be shown here when updated.
+List of mods used in this modpack will be shown here when updated.